neynt/sinusoid/README.md

 A sound is just a function from time to [-1, 1].

-Sinusoid a set of expressive tools to write these functions.
+Sinusoid is an expressive framework to write these functions.

 ## Notes